epandurski/swaptacular.github.io/_posts/2023-10-18-under-the-hood-payment-requests.md

    note**.
 The transfer note may contain any information that the sender wants the recipient of the transfer to see.

-4. The payee reference should be included in the transfer note.
+4. The *payee reference* should be included in the *transfer note*.

 5. Transfer notes can be in different **transfer note formats**.
 If need be, new standard formats can be added to the existing ones.
 For *canonical